 As a value added reseller in the IT supply chain, we do not manufacture IT hardware or software.
 We are dependent on our suppliers-manufacturers and distributors that historically have sold only to resellers rather than directly to end users.
 However, certain manufacturers have on multiple occasions attempted to sell directly to our customers, and in some cases, have restricted our ability to sell their products directly to certain customers, thereby attempting to eliminate our role.
-We believe that the success of these direct sales efforts by suppliers will depend on their ability to meet our customers' ongoing demands and provide objective, unbiased solutions to meet their needs.
-We believe more of our customers are seeking comprehensive IT solutions, rather than simply the acquisition of specific IT products.
+We believe that the success of these direct sales efforts by suppliers will depend on their ability to meet our customers are seeking comprehensive IT solutions, rather than simply the acquisition of specific IT products.
 Our advantage is our ability to be product-neutral and provide a broader combination of products, services, and advice tailored to customer needs.
 By providing customers with customized solutions from a variety of manufacturers, we believe we can mitigate the negative impact of continued direct sales initiatives from individual manufacturers.
 Through our Technology Solutions Group, we are able to provide customers complete IT solutions, from identifying their needs, to designing, developing, and managing the integration of products and services to implement their IT projects.
 Such service offerings carry higher margins than traditional product sales.
 Additionally, the technical certifications of our service engineers permit us to offer higher-end, more complex solutions that generally carry higher gross margins.
 We expect these service offerings and technical certifications to continue to play a role in sales generation and improve gross margins in this competitive environment.